Urethral Diverticulum (UD)

 - A tender mass near the urethra – Some women feel a lump or swelling in the vaginal area.

 Do not brush off these symptoms!
-Many women think it’s ‘just an infection’ and keep taking antibiotics.
+Many women in Jaipur think it’s ‘just an infection’ and keep taking antibiotics.
 But if the root cause (UD) isn’t treated, the problem won’t go away!

 What Causes a Urethral Diverticulum?

-Many of my patients ask, ‘Why did I get this, doctor?’
+Many of my patients in Jaipur ask, ‘Why did I get this, doctor?’
 Well, let me explain.

 While the exact cause of UD is not always clear, here are some common factors that may lead to its development: